tgvaughan/icytree/manual/manual.md

 labels or attributes defined on the nodes.
 In this case, attributes are understood to apply to the edge immediately ancestral to the node.

-To use edge colouring, choose the specific attribute using the File-&gt;"Colour edges by" sub-menu.
+To use edge colouring, choose the specific attribute using the Style-&gt;"Colour edges by" sub-menu.
 When an item other than "None" is selected, edges are coloured automatically by applying a distinct colour to each set of edges having a distinct value for the chosen attribute.
 Edges for which the chosen